Thomas-Adams/make-font-face/README.md

 Linux distribution, like Ubuntu, Centos, etc. There the compilation of the C related things is pretty much straight forward

-Also provide proper font files ( no osbscure charachter and no space).
+Also provide proper font files ( no osbscure charachter and no spaces in file names).

 Usage